Maya-Claveau/pp5-kosmo-creations/README.md

 ## **Why This**

 The reason that I decided to create a jewelry store for my 5th and last project at CI, is that the designer of those beautiful jewelries – Eudokia Michaelidou holds a very special place in my heart.
 She is the most generous, kind, beautiful human being inside out.
 When I first arrived in Cyprus, as a foreign student, with limited knowledge of how things work outside of the college, and no knowledge of Greek, I was clueless and lost.
 Until I was lucky enough to have met Eudokia.
 We connected instantly, she said I was her lost child from China.
-She treated me as her own child...
+She treated me as her own child.

-**PAUSE** ... here I should give a bit more info about her situation at that time.
+..._PAUSE_ ... here I should give a bit more info about her situation at that time.
 She isn’t rich and have a big fat pile of cash laying around so she can just randomly take someone under her wing with no impact on her own life.
 At that time, she was a single mother with 4 children, no job and living on the government support.
 Struggling is an understatement to describe her situation, but still she took me in ...

-**RESUME** ... she shared everything she had with no hesitance.
+..._RESUME_ ... she shared everything she had with no hesitance.
 Even treated me better than her own children sometimes.
 There are no words can describe how grateful I feel towards her, and she is the reason I feel very strong connection with Cyprus and see it as my second home country.

 Fast forward today, she started this small business of making jewelries about a year ago, and I really wanted to utilize my newly gained skill to help her to have a digital presence.
 If Covid has taught me anything, it would be that digital business is the further, without it, you are failing before even start.
 So here we are, [Kosmo Creations](https://kosmo-creations.herokuapp.com/) with love from Cyprus!